ltrucios/Analyzing-Regional-Job-Trends-Across-Industry-Sectors-in-the-United-States/README.md

 # BA780_GroupAssigment_Group09

-**Project title** : Analyzing Regional Job Trends Across Industry Sectors in the United States
+**Project title**: Analyzing Regional Job Trends Across Industry Sectors in the United States

-**Problem Def** : Exploring the correlation between employment across various sectors and various economic factors such as (GDP, income index) over the past few years.
+**Problem Definition**: Exploring the correlation between employment across various sectors and various economic factors such as (GDP, income index) over the past few years.

 * Identifying the sectors with highest and lowest employment volatility.
 * Studying the effect of economic events on jobs across sectors
 * Analyzing the rate of firm deaths (closures) across sectors and the trailing effect on GDP across states.

-**Motivation** : As graduate students who are looking forward to employment in the US, analyzing sector-specific opportunities, job trends and state-level economic patterns will help us make informed career choices, ensuring we put our best foot forward.
+**Motivation**: As graduate students who are looking forward to employment in the US, analyzing sector-specific opportunities, job trends and state-level economic patterns will help us make informed career choices, ensuring we put our best foot forward.

 **Data source**